Black Swan manslaughter case: Douglas Benefield

 Douglas "Doug" Glass Benefield was born on October 2, 1961, in Palo Alto, California.
 Doug grew up in Huntsville, Alabama, where he attended Huntsville High School.
-He graduated in 1984 of Texas A&M University, in College Station, Texas, with a degree in Biology.
+He graduated in 1984 from Texas A&M University, in College Station, Texas, with a degree in Biology.
 Doug was charter member of Aggie Cowboys (now Beta Theta Pi) fraternity.
 After college, Doug joined the Navy and was a Naval Flight Officer.
 Doug was a flight officer for 3 years in San Diego, California.

 When he met Ashley, Doug had a daughter and was a widower.
 He lived in Charleston, South Carolina.

 Ashley Benefield

-Ashley Benefield (née Byers),born on December 5,1991,a graduate of the Maryland Youth Ballet, was a swimsuit model and ballerina.
+Ashley Benefield (née Byers), born on December 5, 1991, was a graduate of the Maryland Youth Ballet, and a swimsuit model and ballerina.

+Ashley's first marriage, on July 14, 2012 was to Keaton Thomas, an active duty Marine.

-In August 2016, Doug and Ashley met in Palm Beach, Florida, during the presidential campaign.
-Ashley was 24 years old and Doug was 54 years old at the time, Ashley was working in a campaign office in support of Donald Trump.
+In August 2016, Doug and Ashley met in Palm Beach, Florida.
+Ashley was 24 years old and Doug was 54 years old at the time.
 Doug and Ashley married 13 days later.
 The couple moved to Charleston, South Carolina, where they founded the American National Ballet (ANB), a ballet company which closed months after.
 In July 2017, Ashley became pregnant and gave birth in March 2018.

 Abuse accusations

 According to some witnesses and reports, the couple had tensions and fights.
 On one occasion, Doug fired a gun at the ceiling during an argument.
-One of Doug's close friends said that he told him: “I did the dumbest thing I've ever done in my life", referring to that event.
+One of Doug's close friends said that he told him: “I did the dumbest thing I've ever done in my life," referring to that event.
 Due to marital and pregnancy complications, Ashley moved with her mother to Florida until she gave birth.
 When Ashley gave birth, she asked for full custody of her baby and she did not allow Doug to visit or have contact with their child.'
 On March 15, 2018, Doug said in an emailed letter that he wanted to be a part of the child's birth and life.

 Ashley filed domestic violence claims in court, alleging that Doug was a "manipulative", "controlling" and "abusive" man.
 She also accused him of attempting to poison her and of poisoning Doug's late wife.
 However, the judge considered that Ashley's story didn't possess a "scintilla of truth".
 In March 2020, Doug then wrote an email to the sheriff's office accusing Ashley of having a "split personality".
 On May 6, 2020, Ashley filed a restraining order against Doug.
 Shortly after, Ashley planned to move with her mother to Maryland.
 Around that time, Doug filed for divorce, although he was still in love with her and wanted to live with Ashley in Maryland.